 Originally TIE Book Club, this year we are expanding the media through which we collectively take in environmental information.
 The selected books and films will be paired to deepen dialogue and enrich our experience.
 We will be partnering with other groups, including but not limited to Tufts student groups, for film showings.
 If you have an idea for a film showing or would like to partner with us, email firstname.lastname@example.org with the subject “TIE Env.
 Book & Film Club.”

-Our next book will be Wangari Maathai’s “Unbowed: A Memoir.”
+Most Recent Book: Wangari Maathai’s “Unbowed: A Memoir.”

 In this book, Maathai recounts her journey from as a young girl in rural Kenya moving into the global stage as a major actor in sustainable development, democracy, and peace.
 Maathai was the first African woman to win the Nobel Peace Prize in 2004.
 Among her achievements as an environmental and political actor in Kenya, Maathai founded the Green Belt Movement in 1977, served as assistant minister for Environmental and Natural Resources in Parliament from 2003 to 2005, and was an Honorary Councillor of the World Future Council.